andrewpareles/scope-tailwind/README.md

 ## Building

-If you make any changes to scopify-tailwind as a contributor, just run `npm run build`.
+If you make any changes to this repo as a contributor, just run `npm run build` to re-compile the build.

+To test your changes, the easiest thing to do is run `npm link`, which installs the project globally as if you installed it from npm.
+Run `npm run refreshlink` to refresh.